The need to be right is an unhealthy perspective that can wreak havoc on your personal and professional life.

-A person who can’t take responsibility for their own shortcomings and own their failures is someone who is creating a lot of extra work for the people around them.
+If you can’t take responsibility for your own shortcomings and own your failures, you will create a lot of extra work for the people around you.

-That behavior may not be limited to the large things either.
+And this behavior needn’t be limited to the large things either.

 This begs the question…

-Why do we feel the need to always be right?
+Why do I feel the need to always be right?

 Speak to an accredited and experienced therapist to help you overcome your need to be right all the time.
 You may want to try speaking to one via BetterHelp.com for quality care at its most convenient.